Stefan Stojanovic (soccer, born 2001)

-Stefan Stojanovic (born March 3, 2001) is an American professional soccer player who plays for the Las Vegas Lights of the USL Championship.
+Stefan Stojanovic (born March 3, 2001) is an American professional soccer player that plays for USL Championship club Brooklyn FC.

 Early life

 Stojanovic played youth soccer with Sockers FC Chicago.

 College career

 In April 2019, he committed to attend Saint Louis University, where he would play for the men's soccer team.
 On February 3, 2021, he scored his first collegiate goal in the delayed 2020 season opener against Kansas City Roos.

 In July 2021, he transferred to Georgetown University, joining the men's soccer team for his junior season.
 On August 29, he scored his first goal for Georgetown in a 4–0 victory over the Fordham Rams.
 On October 2, he scored a brace against the DePaul Blue Demons, which earned him Big East Offensive Player of the Week honors.
 Later in the month, he was named to the Big East Honor Roll.
 On November 14, he scored another brace, including scoring the overtime winning goal in a 2–1 victory over the Providence Friars, which won the Big East Tournament title for Georgetown.
 He was named to the Big East All-Tournament Team and named the Most Outstanding Offensive Player of the tournament.
 After the season, he was named to the All-Big East Second Team.
 He departed Georgetown after the 2021 season to begin his professional career.